15 Masterpieces of European Painting You Need to See at the Met

 The father of Impressionism visited Holland in 1866 and was duly impressed by the colorful tulip fields.
 In his characteristic style, he presents an image full of sunshine and movement.
 With small and rapid brushstrokes, the flowers give the impression of a unified whole, a sea of flowers moving with the wind.

 Félix Vallotton is mostly known for his woodcut prints in stark black and white.
 Laziness is, perhaps, the most famous of all.
-A naked woman languidly lays on a plush sofa and plays with her cat.
+A naked woman languidly lies on a plush sofa and plays with her cat.
 Woodcut prints were not preferred by artists in the 19th century as an artistic method.
 However, the surge of Japanese woodcut prints in Paris helped to revive the technique, with Vallotton as a leading figure.
 Whereas the Japanese used a variety of colors, Vallotton preferred black and white.

 Before Gauguin moved to the south of France to live with Van Gogh, he and the Dutch artist exchanged self-portraits.
 Gauguin painted himself as Jean Valjean, the main character of Victor Hugo’s novel Les Misérables.
 In a letter to Van Gogh, he explains this decision: